Symplectomorphisms of some Weinstein 4-manifolds: Lagrangian translations and tensors by line bundles

-Surjectivity: given any class in $\text{ker} \big(H_2 (M, \partial M) \to H_1(\partial M) \big)$, by Lemma \ref{lem:sections_M_noncpt}, there is a Lagrangian section $L$ of $\pi$ such that $[L]-[L_0]$ is in this class.
-Further, we have assumed that $[L]-[L_0] \mapsto 0 \in \bZ^2 / (A-I)$.
+Given $l'$, by Lemma \ref{lem:sections_M_noncpt}, there is a Lagrangian section $L$ of $\pi$ such that $[L]-[L_0] = l'$.
+Mapping to $H_2(\partial M)$ and projecting, we get $[L]-[L_0] \mapsto 0 \in \bZ^2 / (A-I)$.
 Now proceed as before: first, notice that again applying the result for fibrations without singularities \cite[Proposition 6.69]{Clay2}, the map to $\bZ^2 / (A-I)$ classifies Lagrangian sections of the restriction of the fibration to a neighbourhood of $\partial B$, up to addition of the graphs of closed one-forms.
 Thus $L$ and $L_0$ differ by the graph of such a one-form, say $\zeta$, near $\partial B$.
 Then proceed similarly to the end of the proof of Lemma \ref{lem:sections_M_noncpt}: the obstruction to $\zeta$ being exact is the symplectic area of an annulus which can be capped off in $M$ by two Lagrangian discs to give a closed cycle.
 In general, this cycle will no longer be null-homologous.
 However, by exactness of $\omega$, the obstruction still vanishes.
-Thus after a fibre-preserving Hamiltonian isotopy (indeed, supported near $\partial M$), we can assume that $L$ agrees with $L_0$ near $\partial M$.
+Thus after a fibre-preserving Hamiltonian isotopy (indeed, supported near $\partial M$), we can assume that $L$ agrees with $L_0$ near $\partial M$. \end{proof}

-Injectivity: suppose $L$ and $L'$ are such that $[L]-[L'] = 0 \in H_2(M, \partial M)$.
-By Lemma \ref{lem:sections_M_noncpt}, they differ by the graph of an exact one-form; moreover, as they were assumed to agree with $L_0$ near $\partial M$, and as $\partial B$ is path-connected, we can take that exact one-form to have compact support. \end{proof}

 We note the following consequence of the arguments in our proof. \begin{corollary} Suppose $L_0, L_1$ are Lagrangian sections on $\pi$ which are smoothly isotopic as sections near $\partial B$.
 Then there is a fibre-preserving Hamiltonian isotopy of $M$, supported near $\partial M$, such that the image of $L_1$ agrees with $L_0$ on a tubular neighbourhood of $\partial M$. \end{corollary}